Loan Default: What You Need To Know And How You Can Prevent It

 When you can’t make your monthly payments and your account is delinquent, you're at risk of defaulting on the loan.
 A loan default can happen when you fail to repay the debt within the terms of your initial loan agreement, meaning that you’re unable to fulfill the legal requirements of the loan.

 Although it’s possible to go into default after a single missed payment, that’s not the norm.
 Instead, you’ll need to miss a succession of monthly payments for that to happen.
 Be advised, however, that this can vary greatly by the type of loan and by the lender.

 When you miss a single monthly payment, many lenders will allow your loan to go into a delinquency phase.
 In this delinquency period, you’ll have time to avoid defaulting on your loan.
 You can do this by catching up with the missed payments or contacting your loan provider for an alternative solution of getting out of default.

-You should take a minute to check the specific details of your type of loan.
-In addition to the interest rate and payment information, your loan paperwork should outline the grace period for late payments and any late fees that you’ll need to contend with.
+You should check the specific details of your type of loan.
+In addition to the interest rate and payment information, your loan paperwork should outline any grace period for late payments and any late fees that you’ll need to contend with.
 With that information in hand, you’ll be better prepared to avoid defaulting on your particular loan.

 If you have the opportunity to avoid defaulting on your loan, you should pursue it.
 The impacts of loan default can leave a negative legacy on your finances.

-Loan default can lead to significant consequences.
-With that, it’s critical to understand the full extent of these impacts.
+Loan default can lead to significant ramifications.
+It’s critical to understand the full extent of these impacts.
 Let's dive into the major impacts of loan default below.

 Credit Score Impacts